Davlegbish/CNN-for-meat-inspection/README.md

-Confusion Matrix: Generate a confusion matrix to analyze the model's performance in more detail.
+2.Confusion Matrix: Generate a confusion matrix to analyze the model's performance in more detail.

 ![meat (53)](https://github.com/Davlegbish/CNN-for-meat-inspection/assets/155652335/f259d458-08d6-44f2-939d-78433d5a053c)